djon2003/DNS-323/README.md

 Password: install
 ```

-> Bingo!
-At least I can still access my device.
-I am safe.

 ### Installing the operating system

-> This time, I'll prepare myself like a pro.

 - Go to shell directly with this first SSH connection.
 I will name it SSH-behind-the-scene (shorten SSH-b).